Stored procedures for tablespaces for RDS for Db2 - Amazon Relational Database Service

-The following stored procedures manage tablespaces for Amazon RDS for Db2 databases.
+The built-in stored procedures described in this topic manage tablespaces for Amazon RDS for Db2 databases.
 To run these procedures, the master user must first connect to the rdsadmin database.

 rdsadmin.create_tablespace